What to pack for your Trip to Egypt

 Personal Hygiene, it's essential to pack essentials like toiletries (considering purchasing more oversized items locally) and necessary medications, including:

-In Egypt, toiletries are generally available in various sizes; please always carry toilet tissue if you are in rural areas and loose change for the bathroom keepers.
+In Egypt, toiletries are available in various sizes; please always carry toilet tissue.
+If you are in rural areas, make sure you have some loose change for the bathroom keepers.
 Most stores and pharmacies offer standard sizes of items like shampoo, conditioner, soap, toothpaste, and other personal care products.
 This convenience allows you to travel light and purchase items as needed, especially with a group tour.
 Remember that you might be unable to purchase these items due to time constriction or tour pace, so it is better to be well-prepared.

 FORBIDDEN ITEMS